Best Football Betting Books – Must Reads For Football Bettors

 Many books focus on handicapping, which uses statistics and information to assign probabilities for different outcomes.
 However, most of this book is about trading.

 This book has different qualities from everyday sports betting books.
-The author focused on how to think and the process of beating the oddsmakers.
+The author focuses heavily on betting mindset, market analysis, and finding long-term value against sportsbook lines.

 It’s a solid guide for new and intermediate bettors to use when betting on football.
 However, it’s not a model.
 Instead, the author will tell you how he sees different betting situations and how to attack them.